andykras/jstet/README.md

-# tetris clone in javascript
+# tetris clone in javascript, based on vue.js

 ## Screenshots